-Applicants for the MA in American History program may submit unofficial transcripts (uploaded copies) in order for their application to be reviewed.
+Graduate applicants may submit unofficial transcripts (uploaded copies) in order for their application to be reviewed.
 However, upon acceptance, Gettysburg College requires official, final transcripts to be sent from all undergraduate, graduate, and professional schools that the student has attended and from which they have either graduated or seek to transfer credits.
-This includes Pace University.
 Students who are accepted and matriculate with unofficial transcripts are conditionally admitted and matriculated.
 We must receive official transcripts by the end of their first semester in the program.
 If a student does not submit official transcripts, a hold is placed on their account which precludes them from registering for the next semester's courses as well as obtaining an official Gettysburg College transcript.